 The John P. McGovern Historical Collections and Research Center (McGovern Historical Center) in The TMC Library has notable historical collections on the foundations of the medical specialties, Texas medicine, rheumatology and North American public health.
 The archival collections focus on the development of the institutions and hospitals in the TMC in Houston, the careers of Houston physicians and biographical information on Texas physicians.
-In addition, the archive includes manuscript collections from American rheumatologists, members of the Atomic Bomb Casualty Commission and the life sciences departments at the Johnson Space Center.
+In addition, the archive includes manuscript collections from American rheumatologists, members of the Atomic Bomb Casualty Commission.
 Most of the Center’s rare books, along with many of the photographs and manuscript collections, have been cataloged and may be searched in the Library’s online catalog.
 Please be aware that some resources have not yet been cataloged.
 Contact the McGovern Center staff for additional assistance.
 Books, archives and other historical materials of the McGovern Center do NOT circulate.

 The earliest acquisition records for the books in the McGovern Center are found in the Houston Academy of Medicine’s (HAM) Library Committee reports for 1935 and 1936.
 Thirty Fellows of the Academy raised $300 to purchase a collection of 275 French medical books published between 1730 and 1830.